Earmyas-Measho/termina-voice-support-for-windows/README.md

 Make sure your virtual environment is activated (`(venv)` should be visible in your prompt).

-Run the application using the command installed by `setup.py`:
+Run the application using the command:

 ## Using the Application